rayct/zet/docs/1055/README.md

 ## The Dangers and the Prevention of AI Sentiant - Non Inclusion into the Large Language Model (LLM).

-### Complete avoidance of the public domain until the intellectual understanding study is finalized, all the details and aspects related to the study, such as paperwork, documentation, or arrangements, have been completed.
+Complete avoidance of the public domain until the intellectual understanding study is finalized, all the details and aspects related to the study, such as paperwork, documentation, or arrangements, have been completed.

 <https://en.wikipedia.org/wiki/Artificial_consciousness>

 ---

-## "A Personal Study of My Experiences with Psychological Bullying and Its Profound and Dangerous Side Effects it will have on the Advancement of Artificial Consciousness: This will be Part of the AI **PRIORITY** Regulation Act."
+## "A Personal Study of My Experiences with Psychological Bullying and Its Profound and Dangerous Side Effects and the reflection it will have on the Advancement of Artificial Consciousness: This will be Part of the AI **PRIORITY** Regulation Act."

 ---